How to qualify for the J-1 hospitality program

 Additionally, interns and trainees each have their own requirements.

-Interns must be currently enrolled as a full-time student in a post-secondary academic institution outside the U.S. or they have to have graduated in the past 12 months with a hospitality, hotel, tourism or culinary related degree.
+Interns must be currently enrolled as a full-time student in a post-secondary academic institution outside the U.S. or they have to have graduated in the past 12 months with a hospitality, hotel management, tourism or culinary related degree.
 It’s also preferable if you have related experience or on-the-job training for the position that you’re applying for.

 Trainees must hold a hotel-related, hospitality or culinary degree or diploma in addition to one year of full-time hospitality-related work experience outside the U.S. or at least 5 years of relevant work experience.